8-bit-sheep/googleAnalyticsR/README.md

 # googleAnalyticsR
 A new Google Analytics R library.
-Very much work in progress, mainly here to test implementation of a Google API package using [`googleAuthR`](https://github.com/MarkEdmondson1234/googleAuthR).
+Built using [`googleAuthR`](https://github.com/MarkEdmondson1234/googleAuthR).
+The successor to [`shinyga`](https://github.com/MarkEdmondson1234/shinyga) it allows online OAuth2 authentication within Shiny apps, along with new features such as batching and compatibility with other Google APIs.

+Work is currently focused on getting feature parity with `shinyga` such as the GA Management API features.

 Please log any problems here in the issues tracker.